baaspack/baas-sdk/README.md

 #### createNewCollection(collectionName)
 `collectionName` should be a string.
-Creates a new collection in the database.
-Returns the name of the collection.
-The new collection will not actually be created and it will not appear in the list of collections until a record is added to it.
+Creates a new set of routes for the collection.
+Returns the name of the collection.The actual collection will be created when a record is added to it.
+It will not appear in the list of collections until the first record has been added.

 ```
 sdk.db.createNewCollection('messages')